SebVentures/mip65frontend/README.md

 A .env file need to be created at the root director based on `.env-default` then the Python srapper can be called by:

+You need to have Python 3 and the following packages (using pip install):
+ - scrapy
+ - python-dateutil
+ - web3
+ - python-dotenv

+To execute the scrapper and update the data:

 ```
 scrapy crawl etfspider
 ```

+Buying and sell order should be submitted manually on Etherscan for now.